 THE IMPORTANCE OF THE MILK

-Because of the richer, creamier milk produced by the black sheep, and the fact that the sheep live almost entirely on the grasses of the farm, La Oveja Negra Manchego is denser, moister, creamier and sweeter than mass-produced Manchegos.
+As a result of the richer milk produced by the black sheep, and the fact that the sheep live almost entirely on the grasses of the farm, La Oveja Negra Manchego is denser, moister, creamier and sweeter than mass-produced Manchegos.

 The milk comes only from the Parra farm, and is unpasteurised.
 The cheese is made with traditional rennet, and, following draining, the finished cheeses are allowed to age naturally, with only olive oil used for brushing.